VAT Refund in Mexico: VAT Tax Rules, Exceptions, and Refunds

 On imports, the IVA is calculated based on the price the material had when it left the foreign plant from which it originated, in addition to any freight charges, insurance, or duties incurred along its journey.
-The tax is levied on a cash basis at the time of crossing the border.
+The tax is levied on a cash basis at the time the goods cross the border.

 There are some stipulations, however, for getting the full benefit of this VAT tax incentive.
 A 2020 revision to Foreign Trade Rules reduced certain VAT benefits for all but Authorized Economic Operators (OEA).
 OEA-certified companies, which through their registration establish that they already meet specific Customs standards, are able to secure a broader range of tax incentives compared to VAT-certified companies.

-This reform also impacts how quickly your value-added tax reimbursement is processed.
-Under recent changes, refund processing might take beyond 40 days, although tax reform has been proposed to speed up the turnaround time for these rebates.
+This reform also impacts how quickly your value-added tax reimbursement is processed and refunded.
+Under recent industry changes, refund processing might take beyond 40 days, although tax reform has been proposed to speed up the turnaround time for these tax rebates.

-To start the process of securing your rebate, companies must first secure a taxpayer identification number (TIN) through the Federal Taxpayer Registry (Registro Federal de Contribuyentes, or RFC).
-Individuals in Mexico often carry a small, plastic-card containing the number and the individual's or corporation's name and address.
-Before making a transaction for which you're planning to request a refund, be sure to present your TIN to the seller.
+To start the process of securing your tax refund, companies must first secure a Mexican taxpayer identification number (TIN) through the Federal Taxpayer Registry (Registro Federal de Contribuyentes, or RFC).
+Individuals in Mexico often carry a small, plastic-card containing the number and the individual's or corporation's name, and address, and other information.
+Before making a transaction for which you're planning to request a tax refund, be sure to present your TIN to the sales associate.

-The vendor should then provide you with an official receipt, known as a "factura" or digital tax receipt (CFDI).
+The sales vendor should then provide you with an official receipt, known as a "factura" or digital tax receipt (CFDI).
 This is not the same as a standard simple receipt, and the Mexican tax authorities will not accept a document beyond a factura.
-The factura features the vendor's official tax seal, which includes their RFC number and contact information, a description of what was purchased, and the taxes included in the sale, in addition to other requirements such as the form of payment and the specification when the purchase is made on credit or in cash.
+The factura features the vendor's official tax seal, which includes their RFC number and contact information, a description of what goods or services were purchased, and the taxes included in the sale, in addition to other indirect tax services requirements such as the form of payment and the specification when the purchase is made on credit or in cash.

 The vouchers must be issued electronically, as they are certified by a third-party authorized by the Ministry of Finance to authenticate their validity.
 These vouchers must be electronically safeguarded and recorded in the accounting books of the company requesting the balance in favor of VAT.

-The process of securing this factura may mean taking a bit extra time during routine business activities to secure the necessary documentation, but it's worth it.
-However, it's important to pay attention to details as you work through this process.
-An error may not cost you the rebate, but it could significantly delay your receipt of this refund.
+The process of securing this factura may mean taking a bit extra time during routine business activities to secure the necessary documentation, but it's worth securing and sharing with the Mexican Finance Ministry it.
+However, it's important to pay attention to information details as you work through this process.
+An error may not cost you the rebate, but it could significantly delay your receipt of this tax refund.